edaplayground/eda-playground/docs/faq.rst

 I have more questions.
 How do I get support?
 ============================================
-==EDA Playground== is actively being improved.
+**EDA Playground** is actively being improved.
 If you need help or have suggestions, support is available on `EDA Playground forum <httpss://groups.google.com/forum/#!forum/eda-playground>`_

 If you see a bug, however minor, please post on the forum or